1. Get started

 <span style="font-weight: bold; font-size: 14px; color: red;">Mr. John Cleese</span>

-That will display Mr. John Cleese in red, with bold letters and larger font.
+This will display Mr. John Cleese in red, with bold letters and a larger font size.

 time